-Prior identification of the risks inherent to new or altered products/activities is performed by the Risk Control Area within the Products Committee, which evaluate all of the impacts prior to implementation.
+Prior identification of the risks inherent to new or altered products/activities is performed by the Risk Control Area within the Products Committee, which evaluate all of the impacts a.
+Market risk management

 The Risk Control area is composed of the Market Risk area, Liquidity Risk area, and Credit Risk area.
 Operating Risk is currently under the management of the Compliance area.